 Why you should consider testing your dog for worms.

 If you’d rather only treat your dog if worms are present If you don’t worm your dog at all If you worm your dog sporadically If they like to scavenge or lick grass Or they are known to take a fancy to dead birds and animals Then a wormcount is crucial.

 How to do a worm egg count

 It’s dead easy to do a wormcount.
-Buy the kit and follow the instructions (see below), take a sample of your dog’s poo, put it in the container provided and freepost it to the lab.
+Buy the kit and follow the instructions (see below), take a sample of your dog’s poo, put it in the eco-friendly kit provided and Freepost it to the lab.
 The kit will fit into any post box.
 Your results will be emailed to you in a few days in a clear and easy to understand format along with any recommendations.
 We use Feclab as our testing laboratory of choice.
 The postage and lab fees are all included in the price of the kit.
-It’s fine to put poo in the post as long as it has two barriers between it and the outside world.
+It’s fine to put poo in the post as long as it has three barriers between it and the outside world.
 Ours do.

 How does a worm count work?

 We use a faecal worm egg count kit in the UK to measure worm burdens in dogs using the McMaster technique.
 Essentially, the lab takes the poo sample you’ve sent in, puts some of it into a salt suspension and waits for the poo to separate from the eggs.
 The poo sinks to the bottom and the eggs float to the top.
 The eggs are counted under the microscope through a grid, the eggs are counted within the grid and there is your EPG (eggs per gram) count.